benmcdonough20/bosonic-qiskit-tutorials/bosonic_qiskit_textbook/README.md

 * Two-mode squeezing
 * Beamsplitter

-Presentation of conditional gates as derived from Gaussian gates.
+Definition of conditional gates as derived from Gaussian gates.
 Illustration by measuring the geometrical phase of sequential displacement gates forming a loop.

-## Usage and dependencies
+## Dependencies
-* Python 3.10.4
-* Qiskit 0.39.0
-* Bosonic Qiskit 6.0.1
+* Bosonic Qiskit 8.0
-* Matplotlib 3.5.1
-* Scipy 1.9.0
-* Numpy 1.22.4